FloridaPlayers/Documents/Constitution.md

-In order to provide students with a better laboratory experience for training and experimentation, Florida Players shall establish a laboratory theater program.
-Section 1 – Selection and Funding Florida Players shall fund productions in the fall and spring semesters to be student produced
+In order to provide students with a better laboratory experience for training and experimentation, Florida Players shall establish a laboratory theater program.Section 1 – Selection and FundingFlorida Players shall fund productions in the fall and spring semesters to be student produced